The Batwa Trail in Mgahinga Gorilla Park -Authentic Culture

-Seeing the Forests of Uganda through the Eyes of the First People – The Batwa Pygmies
+Seeing the Forest through the Eyes of the First People – The Batwa Pygmies

 “The Batwa Forest Trail” is part of a project to restore dignity and hope by keeping the Batwa Culture and Traditions alive to the Batwa People, give employment to those who are in involved in the day-to-day project of the “Batwa Trail” from the dancers to the guides, pay for school fees for the children, books and beyond that buy land for the community.

-Every culture has a in the beginning story and so do the Batwa People.
-The walk starts out with a Batwa elder – actually a middle ages person dressed in skins telling the story of the Batwa creation and how they became a people of the forest.
+Every culture has an in the beginning story and so do the Batwa People.
+The walk starts out with a Batwa elder – actually a middle-aged person dressed in skins telling the story of the Batwa creation and how they became a people of the forest.
 The Batwa were the original people in this area of Uganda, long before other people migrated here.

-Walk along in the shadows of Mount Muhavura (also called Muhabura – meaning the guide) and Gahinga Volcanoes as your guide stops and kneels down.
-Has he spotted an animal but he asks his God to bless the walk as the hunter of old did as they went to hunt in the forest of old.
+Walk along in the shadows of Mount Muhavura (also called Muhabura – meaning the guide) and Gahinga Volcano as your guide stops and kneels down.
+Has he spotted an animal but he asks his God to bless the walk as the hunter of old did as they went hunting in the forest of old.

 Enter the sacred Garama Cave- going down – if you are a bit claustrophobic – relax – it will be fine.
 You enter down – darkness embraces you and you hear mournful chants of the Batwa women – mourning the loss of the beloved forest.
 A dim light illuminates the cave and you see them dancing with the words like tears pouring forth – a most meaningful time.

-Outside there are celebratory dances and music – enjoy your day with the first people of the Forest – the Batwa people.
+Outside there is celebratory dances and music – enjoy your day with the first people of the Forest – the Batwa people.

 The Batwa Trail in the Mgahinga Gorilla Park can easily be added to your safari, especially if you are tracking Gorillas in the Nkuringo, Rushaga area of Bwindi Impenetrable Forest.